Russia’s drone revolution heaps pressure on Ukrainian defenses

 So important are Rubicon units that the Ukrainian security services are now intensively searching out their forward bases.
 A drone strike on a Russian base in occupied Avdiivka destroyed a Rubicon headquarters earlier this month, according to Ukrainian Defense Intelligence.

-One Ukrainian drone unit attached to the 71st Jaeger brigade recently posted video showing strikes on antennas and hide-outs in Sumy that it said belonged to “the elite Russian Rubicon unit.”
+One Ukrainian drone unit with the 71st Jaeger brigade recently posted video showing strikes on antennas and hide-outs in Sumy that it said belonged to “the elite Russian Rubicon unit.”

 While the two sides have similar capabilities, the Russians had an advantage in the number of fiber-optic drones they were producing, Vyacheslav told CNN.